coco-2000/WP11_TiMeS/README.md

 # TiMeS_WP11
 The goal is to give longitudinal assessment of behavioral inter-domains interactions in stroke patients from the TiMeS cohort.

+## Installation
+To use this program, simply clone the git repository of the project:
+"git@github.com:CS-433/ml-project-1-my-k-nearest-totoro.git".

 ## Folder and files

 - The folder *Code* is made of 9 files and contains the code of the project as well as some visualizations as it is mainly composed of jupyter notebooks.